 Cloth face coverings help young athletes protect their teammates and themselves.
 They also help protect the sports season.
 Whenever safe and possible, athletes should wear a cloth face covering.
 Exceptions include when they are actively exercising.

 Here's a rundown on what you need to know about kids and masks during sports

-Athletes should wear a cloth face covering over the nose and mouth when:
+Athletes should wear a cloth face covering over the nose and mouth and stay 6 feet apart when:

 On the sideline bench or in dugouts.